theodo/falco/docs/installation.md

   make frontend/start
   ```

   The project should now be running at [localhost:8000](http://localhost:8000).
+The fixtures load has created an account you can access by using "admin" as user name and password.